paneltree/TxtLogParser/README.md

 # TxtLogParser

 Welcome to **TxtLogParser**, an innovative log parsing tool designed to simplify log analysis.
-This project is currently in its early stages, and I’m excited to share it with the community!
+This project is currently in its early stages, and I'm excited to share it with the community!

 ## Features
 - Fast and lightweight log parsing
 - Customizable filters
 - Cross-platform support

+## Technologies
+This project is built using [Qt](https://www.qt.io/), a cross-platform application development framework, under the terms of the LGPL v3 license.

 ## Download Precompiled Binaries